EFFECTIVE FROM: AUGUST 02, 2021

 Cancelling your subscription

 If you wish to cancel your subscription to The Service, you must contact ChurchSuite Support by email at least 5 clear working days before your next billing day; your next billing day is displayed within the Billing section of your Organisation’s account.
-We will require verification of the cancellation by the designated account contact, or by another known contact within your Organisation.
+We will require verification of the cancellation by your pre-designated account contact, or by another known contact within your Organisation.

-If you or your Organisation fail to abide by these Terms of Service, we reserve the right to suspend access to The Service or permanently cancel the ChurchSuite account and delete the data.
+If you or your users fail to abide by these Terms of Service, we reserve the right to suspend access to The Service or permanently cancel the ChurchSuite account and.
 If we withdraw access to The Service due to a breach of these Terms of Service, no refund will be payable by us.

 Privacy, data ownership and security

-- It is your responsibility to keep your account contact information up to date at all times.
+It is your responsibility to keep your Organisation’s account contact information up to date at all times.

-- You are responsible for ensuring you and your Organisation’s login information is kept secure at all times.
-We will not be responsible for any loss or damage incurred as a consequence of your login details being compromised, save where such loss or damage occurs by reason of a breach by ChurchSuite, in which case you must notify us without delay.
+You are responsible for ensuring your Organisation’s and users’ login information is kept secure at all times.
+We will not be responsible for any loss or damage incurred as a consequence of login details being compromised, save where such loss or damage occurs by reason of a breach by ChurchSuite, in which case you must notify us without delay.

-- We do not guarantee that The Service will meet all of your requirements, be available 100% of the time or be bug free.
-While we will do our best to keep disruptions to a minimum, from time to time it may be necessary to suspend The Service to carry out maintenance or support work, or there may be outage that is caused by a reason out of our control.
+We do not guarantee that The Service will meet all your requirements, be available 100% of the time or be “bug free”.
+While we will exercise our reasonably-commercial endeavours to keep disruptions to a minimum, from time to time it may be necessary to suspend The Service to carry out maintenance or support work, or there may be outage that is caused by a reason out of our control.